ISI-apex/casper-utils/README.md

 existing Prefix and pulling new commits to `casper-utils`repo are unrelated operations.

-There are three steps to the update, not all of which need to be done every time:
+First, you need to decide what kind of update you need:
+A. "passively" track changes made by others to the prefix: you want to pull latest changes to the package recipes in the casper repo,
+B. like A, but you know that the snapshot on top of which the overlay is based has been updated (you can tell by reading the git log of the casper overlay repo, and by checking the `SNAPSHOT_DATE` variable in `casper-utils/jobs/gpref-sys.sh`)
+C. "actively" change the prefix for others: you want to "rebase" the casper overlay repo onto a new version of gentoo repo.

+### (For Cases B and C  only) Update the gentoo repo to a new snapshot

-1. update the tarballs in the `distfiles/` directory (usually, the prefix will point to `casper-utils/distfiles`, but check `DISTDIR` in `PREFIX/etc/portage/make.conf` to make sure).
+1. Update the tarballs in the `distfiles/` directory (usually, the prefix will point to `casper-utils/distfiles`, but check `DISTDIR` in `PREFIX/etc/portage/make.conf` to make sure).
 See earlier sections in this document for where to get `distfiles` content from, then `rsync` from that